jgodson/homelab/docker/ingress-local (+adguard)/README.md

 ### To get running
 Create the required directories to store data for ollama and openwebui.

-`mkdir adguard adguard/work adguard/conf caddy caddy/data caddy/config`
+`mkdir -p adguard/work adguard/conf caddy/data caddy/config`

 This assumes you have ssh access.
 Otherwise you can also copy & paste the docker compose file in a text editor, etc.